Understanding AePS Transaction Failure Reasons: A Comprehensive Troubleshooting Guide

 Make it a habit to clean your fingers before using the scanner.
 Avoid applying too much pressure or moving your finger during the scan.
 A clear, steady print is key to successful authentication.
 If your fingers are very dry, try rubbing them together to generate some moisture, or if they are wet, dry them thoroughly.

-What to Do If Your Transaction Fails Repeatedly?
+What to Do If Your Transaction Is Repeatedly Unsuccessful?

-If you’ve tried all the troubleshooting steps and your AePS transactions are still failing, it’s time to take more formal action.
-This usually involves contacting the right people and keeping good records.
+If you have tried all the troubleshooting steps and your AePS transactions are still unsuccessful, it is time to pursue more formal action.
+This usually involves contacting the right people and maintaining meticulous records.

 Contact your bank directly